-XCS shows a common behavior on this set of artificial problems.
-It tends to evolve a complete description of the feature space by means of a ruleset, where each rule tries to code the largest hyperrectangle containing only points of the same class.
-Although high accuracies are obtained in these case studies, some sources of difficulty have become apparent.
-The curved boundaries between classes require that XCS evolves a large number of rules.
-Most of these rules overlap partially in some regions, but they are necessary to approximate the boundaries.
-This makes a very complex knowledge representation for XCS and the performance can consequently be worsened.
-The distribution of the classes in the feature space may also contribute to the complexity.
+may also contribute to the complexity.
 If the classes are wide spread and interleaved, XCS will need more complex representations.
-This is the case for the checkerboard problem.
+This is the case of the checkerboard problem.
 On the contrary, if the points of the same class are clustered, XCS will find easier descriptions.
-Also, the sparsity of representatives in some regions of the feature space is a factor in the complexity, as was observed in the problem with nested squares.
-Given these observations, we emphasize the need of relating the geometrical characteristics of the problem to XCS's performance.
-We will attempt to find patterns of general behavior, where we can predict the degree of a problem's difficulty for XCS given its data geometry.
+Also the sparsity of representatives of some regions of the search space is a factor in the complexity, as was observed in the problem with nested squares.
+Given these observations, we emphasize the need of relating the geometrical characteristics of the problem to XCS's performance and see if we can find patterns of general behavior where we can predict the degree of a problem's difficulty for XCS given its data geometry.
 In order to extract general observations applicable to real-world problems, we need to perform an extended analysis on more datasets, including n-dimensional problems.
 We also find it necessary to use more systematic ways to compute the geometrical characteristics of a problem, since a graphical analysis like the one used in these case studies is not feasible for n-dimensional data.
-Section IV covers this issue and proposes computable measures of a problem's geometrical complexity.
+The next section covers this issue and proposes computable measures of a problem's geometrical complexity.